-As long as you have maintained your Ohio residency, as stated on your Leave and Earnings Statement, you are eligible. > > Who can I contact to find out the status of my MIRF application? > > If my spouse was killed or died as a result of injuries while serving after October 7, 2001 as an active service member > of the Armed Forces or was diagnosed with post-traumatic stress while serving after October 7, 2001, can the MIRF grant > be applied for on their behalf?
+As long as you have maintained your Ohio residency, as stated on your Leave and Earnings Statement, you are eligible.

+Who should I contact to find out the status of my submitted MIRF application?

+If my spouse was killed or died as a result of injuries while serving after October 7, 2001 as an active service member of the Armed Forces or was diagnosed with post-traumatic stress while serving after October 7, 2001, can the MIRF grant be applied for on their behalf?

 Yes.
 You will still need to provide all required information with the initial application, including an executor or administrators of the estate of such "eligible individuals," since you'll be applying on behalf of the service member.